 It’s one of America’s Mormon states and so and drinking in Utah is slightly hampered by rules regarding spirits, though beer and wine are fine.
 More than fine, with excellent wine lists throughout Park City-Deer Valley and the craft beer scene at an all-time high in the States.
 Cocktails do have smaller measures, though you wouldn’t notice on Main Street’s buzzing bar scene with its high-end, modern mixology.
 And perhaps it’s no bad thing as a visitor with the town sitting at an elevation of 2,100m and a completely different environment to England.
 Park City (now with Canyons linked) and Deer Valley are the two resorts that make up the ski and biking area, a dynamic duo that couldn’t be more different.
 Deer Valley is high-end and traditional, where snowboarders are banned from the pistes during the winter season.
 Park City swings the other way; it’s trendy and comfortable, but still sophisticated.
 Both have outstanding facilities and terrain with trails from ‘easy riders’ to ‘white knucklers’, and a helluva lot of them.
 We biked the two spending evenings in Park City and at this time of year, with the awesome colours, the relaxed end-of-season atmosphere and the sports and mountain people getting their last piece of summer, gave one of my best mountain town experiences to date.

 Home for the long weekend was a luxurious room in the Stein Eriksen Residences, the new sister accommodation to the iconic Stein Eriksen Lodge.
 So good was the stay that it deserves its own piece on Bespoke Black Book.
 What I will say is how beautiful its location is in Deer Valley, on the hilltop in complete serenity, but with a handy shuttle service that’ll take you anywhere in the sprawling Park City area.
-The bustling centre is where you’ll want to do your socialising but there are some great breakfast places, coffee stops, bike shops and Mexican markets worth visiting.
+The bustling centre is where you’ll want to do your socialising but there are some great breakfast places, coffee stops, bike shops and Mexican markets worth visiting just beyond.

 Back to the mountain biking.
 A gargantuan 450 miles of single-track make the Park City area an ultimate biking destination.
 It was the first to be awarded a Gold-level IMBA Ride Centre designation and in just three days I experienced some of the best riding on offer.
 This summer in the States was a heavy one for wildfire and so, as unfortunately is common in recent years, the smoke hung around and affected our routes slightly.
 Depending on the wind, we switched valleys and in places took the climbs a little easier.
 Not that I had to stress about this planning, having two of the most fantastic guides from the Jans-White Pine Touring co.
 As with any new outdoor play area (especially with extreme sports) we massively benefitted from having local pros show us around, seeing and riding the best and learning more of the social history as well as secret spots, biking and beyond.
 The first day was cross-country riding with just a small boost, taking the Crescent lift to ride up 3 Candles to Keystone.
 In the Keystone wooded trail I had one those blissful, never-forget moments – peace and quiet deep in the mountains with just the aspen leaves rustling, dappling the light from the sun shining through.
 Breaking out of the woods at the end of Keystone onto a meadow above Shadow Lake, you can appreciate autumn’s beauty from a different position and the many colours on the surrounding hills as you set off around Shadow Lake Loop.
 Down Tommy’s Two Step, an easy intermediate downhill, with the cool descent of Crescent Mine Grade finishing the morning, ducking through shaded aspen groves and across multiple ski runs covered in wildflowers.
 Down lower were more hikers and dogs to watch out for, and rocks exposed on the trails, perhaps because it was the end of season, but an ideal and gentle route back to base to refuel.
 For lunch at Legends below the lift station I followed those that knew what they were doing and ordered seared ahi nachos and the barbecue portabella sandwich – when in a U.S mountain town… To deserve all this we headed back up Crescent to Mohave, on to Mid-Mountain Trail and down Spiro, a fast and smooth up-n-down trail with not a lot of technical to worry about for having a full stomach and end-of-day legs.
 Back to the Stein caked in dust from a full-on day of cross country riding to quickly cool off in the indoor-outdoor infinity pool and a quick turn around for dinner.